bisope03/BuildHER-internship-assignment/README.md

 # BuildHER internship assignment

-This repository contains the solution to the BuildHER Internship assignment
+This assignment was given as part of the BuildHER Internship program, assigned by LoveLocal.

 ## Files
 `Easy.cpp`: Contains the solution for the following problem: <br>